Rumyra/Pocket-Kitten/README.md

 Pocket-Kitten
 =============

-A simple Firefox OS app
+A simple Electron and Firefox OS app

 Display random kitten pics; tap the screen to refresh and get an new one 💌